KorSoftwareSolutions/relay/README.md

 ## Features

 - **Device Fingerprinting** - Anonymous, privacy-preserving identification
+- **Authentication Context** - Pass user information to hooks for immediate referral attribution
 - **Flexible Storage** - Bring your own database or use built-in adapters
-- **Server Hooks** - Customize behavior at capture and process stages
+- **Server Hooks** - Customize behavior at capture and process stages with access to authenticated user data
 - **Type Safety** - Full TypeScript support with Zod validation
 - **Expo Compatible** - Built specifically for Expo and React Native
 - **Self-Hosted** - Complete control over your infrastructure